Sonoma, California: Geography

 The city is situated in the Sonoma Valley, with the Mayacamas Mountains to the east and the Sonoma Mountains to the west, with the prominent landform Sears Point to the southwest.
-Sonoma has an area of 2.7 sqmi.
+Sonoma has an area of 2.7 sqmi, all land.

 The principal watercourse in the town is Sonoma Creek, which flows in a southerly direction to discharge ultimately to the Napa Sonoma Marsh; Arroyo Seco Creek is a tributary to Schell Creek with a confluence in the eastern portion of the town.

 The active Rodgers Fault lies to the west of Sonoma Creek; however, the risk of major damage is mitigated by the fact that most of the soils beneath the city consist of a slight alluvial terrace underlain by strongly cemented sedimentary and volcanic rock.
 To the immediate south, west and east are deeper rich, alluvial soils that support valuable agricultural cultivation.
 The mountain block to the north rises to 1,200 ft and provides an important scenic backdrop.